 We say “feeling” because that is exactly what it is.
 When it comes to websites, it’s important to ensure the fonts portray the right message and the images reflect your brand and style.

-When in doubt, hire an experienced web designer to help you lay out your vision for you.
+When in doubt, hire an experienced web designer to help lay out your vision.
 Using their knowledge of web design will help maintain a balanced, intuitive “feeling.”
 Consistency is key!

-We hope this helps lay out the best practices interior designers can implement into their websites to help communicate their business more efficiently.
+We hope these best practices helped form a path that you, as an interior designer, can implement into your website to help communicate your business more efficiently.